What is an IoT SIM card?

 • Branding

-Two visual SIM card options.
+Two visual IoT SIM card options.
 Customized with your company branding if needed or plain white.

 • Industry Grade

-Special industrial-grade SIM cards with more read/write cycles as well as higher/lower temperature ranges (-40 up to 85 or 105 degrees celsius).
+Special industrial-grade IoT SIMs with more read/write cycles as well as higher/lower temperature ranges (-40 up to 85 or 105 degrees celsius).

 • MFF2

 Format for industrial assembly.
-MFF2 SIM cards are SMD (=Surface Mount Devices) units.
-Hence, the SIM is like any other active or passive electronic component that will be added during the manufacturing process.
-These SIM cards are usually more durable than normal plastic cards and have their main applications in appliances that work in harsh conditions.
+MFF2 SIM cards are SMD (= Surface Mount Devices) units.
+Hence, the IoT SIM is like any other active or passive electronic component that will be added during manufacturing.
+These IoT SIMs are usually more durable than normal plastic cards and have their main applications in appliances that work in harsh conditions.

 • Customized Solutions